Politics of Spain: Recent historical political developments

 The elections of 20 December 2015 were inconclusive, with the People's Party remaining the largest party in Congress, but unable to form a majority government.
 The PSOE remained the second largest party, but the Podemos and Ciudadanos parties also obtained substantial representation; coalition negotiations were prolonged but failed to install a new government.
 This led to a further general election on 26 June 2016, in which the PP increased its number of seats in parliament, while still falling short of an overall majority.
 Eventually on 29 October, Rajoy was re-appointed as prime minister after the majority of the PSOE members abstained in the parliamentary vote rather than oppose him.

 In June 2018, Pedro Sánchez, leader of Spanish Socialist Workers' Party (PSOE), was sworn in as the country's new prime minister after conservative Mariano Rajoy was defeated in a no-confidence vote in parliament.
-In November 2019 elections, the governing PSOE won the most seats, but fell short of a majority.
+In the November 2019 elections, the governing PSOE won the most seats, but fell short of a majority.
 The conservative Popular Party (PP) came in second and far-right party Vox doubled its seats to become the country's third most-powerful party.
 In January 2020, Prime Minister Pedro Sánchez formed a new government with radical left-wing Unidas Podemos.
 It was Spain's first coalition government since democracy was restored in 1978.